polymerdao/ibc-go/docs/architecture/adr-003-ics27-acknowledgement.md

 ### Negative

 * the security assumptions of this decision rest on the inclusion of the ABCI error code and the Msg response in the ResponseDeliverTx hash created by Tendermint
-* events are non-determinstic and cannot be included in the packet acknowledgement
+* events are non-deterministic and cannot be included in the packet acknowledgement

 ### Neutral